dgroomes/github-pages-dynamic-viewer/wish-list.md

 * Support Edge
 * Can we re-assign React.Component to the BaseComponent so that our app's components don't even have to change their `class ... extends` to use it and can just continue to use React.Component?
-* Push the calls to "tetherComponents" into BaseComponent using the "constructor trick + Proxy" mechanism I discovered in the prototype branch instead of in the component classes themselves via `componentDidUpdate`
+* DONE Push the calls to "tetherComponents" into BaseComponent using the "constructor trick + Proxy" mechanism I discovered in the prototype branch instead of in the component classes themselves via `componentDidUpdate`

 ### Finished *Wish List* items